purpleKarrot Gedankenexperimente

 endif()

-Depending on what is set as the minimum required CMake version (and way too many maintainers do not set this properly), this might still suffer from the exact same problem.
+Depending on what is set as the minimum required CMake version (and far too many maintainers do not set this properly), this might still suffer from the exact same problem.

 1. Make sure that policy CMP0054 is set to NEW, for example by setting the minimum required CMake version to 3.1 or higher.